docker/docs/content/desktop/hardened-desktop/enhanced-container-isolation/limitations.md

 As an alternative, you can use the [K8s.io KinD](https://kind.sigs.k8s.io/) tool with ECI.
-In this case, each Kubernetes node runs inside an ECI-protected container, thereby more strongly isolating the Kubernetes cluster away from the underlying Docker Desktop Linux VM (and Docker engine within).
+In this case, each Kubernetes node runs inside an ECI-protected container, thereby more strongly isolating the Kubernetes cluster away from the underlying Docker Desktop Linux VM (and Docker Engine within).
 No special arrangements are needed, just enable ECI and run the KinD tool as usual.

 ### Extension containers are not yet protected